-For me, eating and drinking are one of my biggest outgoings.
+For me, eating and drinking are some of my biggest outgoings.
 I tend to go out to socialize a lot.
-But that also means it’s one of the best ways to cut down and how to save money for travel.
+But that also means it’s one of the best ways to cut down and save money for travel.

 1. Make your coffee at home

 I like coffee as much as the next person and don’t get me wrong, I drink a lot.
 But, cutting back on buying coffee at the coffee shop can be a major boost in your quest to save money for your travels.

 What do you spend each day on coffee from the coffee shop? $7?